notofonts/noto-docs/src/descriptions/NotoSansGujaratiUI.md

-Noto Sans Gujarati UI is a sanserif design for app and website user interfaces in the Gujarati script.
+Noto Sans Gujarati UI is a sans serif design for app and website user interfaces in the Gujarati script.
 It contains 816 glyphs, 16 OpenType features, and supports 164 characters from 5 Unicode blocks.